by John Tippett

 Very readable.
 Bryan Kavanagh, from the LVRG, states this is Harrison’s best book yet.

 At last – three concise, easy to read booklets outlining our way to an equitable and sustainable future.
-An excellent up to date presentation of our ideas.
+Book 1 sold out. /p>

 by Peter Barnes